OpenDSA/OpenDSA/README.txt

-The goal of the OpenDSA project is to create open-source courseware for use in Data Structures and Algorithms courses, that deeply integrate textbook-quality content with algorithm visualizations and automated assessment exercises.
+The goal of the OpenDSA project is to create open-source courseware for use in Data Structures and Algorithms courses, that deeply integrates textbook-quality content with algorithm visualizations and interactive, automatically assessed exercises.

-An outline of the major components in the directory structure is as
+The major components in the directory structure is as follows:
-follows:

-AV: Source code for various algorithm visualizations.
+AV: Source code for various algorithm visualizations and associated exercises.
 Subdirectories divide the content by topical areas.

-**build: An obsolete directory that will be removed at some point.

-**Demos: Some minor JSAV technology demonstrations that should be moved soon.
+Books: This contains compiled versions of "textbooks".

+config: This holds configuration files for specific books (whose output will go to the "Books" directory).

+configure.py: The file used to drive book compilation.

 Doc: Documentation.
-Currently contains a template for Khan Academy multiple choice questions, and documentation for using the various Sphinx directives that we have created.
+Currently includes a template for Khan Academy multiple choice questions, and documentation for using the various Sphinx directives that we have created.

-Exercises: Our Khan Academy-style exercises.
+Exercises: Our Khan Academy Infrastructure-based exercises.
 Subdirectories divide the content by topic.

-Frontend: Experimental interface for allowing instructor selection of modules.
+**Frontend: Experimental interface for allowing instructor selection of modules.
 Currently not in use, will be replaced at some point.

 JSAV: The JavaScript Algorithm Visualization library (JSAV).
 This is a